spectrocloud/librarium/docs/docs-content/getting-started/gcp/update-k8s-cluster.md

 The process to roll back to a previous version is identical to the process for applying a new version.

 Navigate to the left **Main Menu** and select **Clusters**.
-Filter for the cluster with the **service:hello-universe-frontend** tag.
-Select it to view its **Overview** tab.
+Select the `gcp-cluster` to view its **Overview** tab.

 Select the **Profile** tab.
 This cluster is currently deployed using cluster profile version **1.1.0**.
 Select the option **1.0.0** in the version dropdown.
-This process is the reverse of what you have done in the previous section, [Version Cluster Profiles](#version-cluster-profiles).
+This process is the reverse of what you did in the previous section, [Version Cluster Profiles](#version-cluster-profiles).

 Click on **Save** to confirm your changes.

 Palette now makes the changes required for the cluster to return to the state specified in version **1.0.0** of your cluster profile.
-Once your changes have completed, Palette marks your layers with the green status indicator.
+Once your changes are applied, Palette marks your layers with the green status indicator.

 ![Cluster details page with service URL highlighted](/getting-started/gcp/getting-started_deploy-k8s-cluster_service_url.webp)